cs01/gdbgui/docs/contributing.md

 yarn watch
 ```

 Now every JavaScript source file you change will trigger a recompilation.
+Refresh your browser to see the changes.

+!!!
+Note

-Refresh your browser to see the changes. **Make sure you have caching turned off in your browser.
-In Chrome, for example, this is a setting in the developer console.**
+    Make sure you have caching turned off in your browser.
+In Chrome, for example, this is a setting in the developer console.

 ### Step 5: Make your changes